-Difficult terrain 5e is the steep-stair s, rubbles, all forms of shallow bogs, undergrowth, and every other form of impediment that is capable of slowing or hampering the movement of a character in the dungeon and dragon adventuring game.
+Difficult terrain 5e refers to steep stairwells, rubbles, all types of shallow bogs, undergrowth, and any other impediment capable of slowing or impeding a character’s movement in the dungeon and dragon adventuring game.

-In the 5e difficult terrain, If large or gigantic, creatures enter more than one square that has different types of terrain, then we count squares of movement according to the most dnd 5e difficult terrain.
+If large or gigantic creatures enter more than one square with different types of terrain in the fifth difficult terrain, we count squares of movement according to the most difficult terrain.

 Only squares the character enters for the first time are counted and not squares the character already occupies.

-A good example are the dryads, they have a special forest walk that enables them to ignore the difficult terrain 5e when they are walking in the forest.
+A good example are the dryads.
+They have a special forest walk that enables them to ignore the difficult terrain when they are walking in the forest.

 Now, that you have gotten a few insights into the difficult terrain 5e.
-Let us discuss in the detail Chapter 8: titled Adventuring on the D&D 5e game.
+Let us discuss in detail Chapter 8: titled Adventuring on the D & D 5e game.
 You can also read Roll20 5e Guide: Easiest Roll20 Token Maker 2021

-The Dungeon and Dragon are about storming into the forgotten ancient Tomb of beasts and horrors, passing through dangers of deep swamps, fight, meeting different challenges, and gaining new skills through thick dreaded jungles.
-These are what the D&D 5e adventure is all about.
+The Dungeon and Dragon are about storming into an ancient tomb of beasts and horrors, passing through dangers of deep swamps, fighting, meeting different challenges, and gaining new skills through thick dreaded jungles. what the D & D 5e adventure is all about.

-Dungeon and Dragon is a game that lets us choose a character for an adventure to explore forgotten realms and uncharted lands, exposes dark secrets of the realms, evil plots.
+Dungeon and Dragon is a role-playing game that allows us to choose a character for an adventure through forgotten realms and uncharted lands, revealing dark secrets of the realms and evil plots.

-So, if your adventurous mission goes well as plan, and your character survives, he will get big rewards before he will embark on another adventure.
+So, if your adventurous mission goes well as planned, and your character survives, he will get big rewards before he will embark on another adventure.

-This part 2 and chapter 8 of the Dungeon and Dragon adventurous series, we are going to cover the basic adventuring life, the mechanics of movement such jump 5e, 5e movement, dnd 5e jump, etc, on the complexities of social interaction.
+Part 2 and Chapter 8 of the Dungeons and Dragons adventure series will cover the fundamentals of adventuring life, the mechanics of movement such as jump 5e, 5e movement, dnd 5e jump, and so on, as well as the complexities of social interaction.

 We will also cover the basic rules and how to activate a character between the